danosb/psi_influence/med100kx8/README.md

 # med100kx8
 The presented program is a modular and multithreaded data collection and analysis application for psychokinesis experiments, using a true random number generator (the med100kx8) as a device under test.
 It's written in Python and uses MySQL for data storage.
+The condensed version of this project, which does not store any data for later analysis and thus is much simpler to configure, can be found [here](https://github.com/danosb/quantum_influence/tree/main/med100kx8_no_db).

 ## Program Summary